 Raju (Dev Anand), once a successful tourist guide, hesitates to return to his hometown,Udaipur, after his early release from jail.
 He ends up in a remote village temple wearing a saffron scarf and finds himself suddenly elevated to the position of a holy man.
 Six months later, Raju’s mother (Leela Chitnis) and Rosie (Waheeda Rehman), a dancer and Raju’s lover, reach the jail to take him home but are told he was let off earlier.
 Rosie takes Raju’s mother home and relates her side of the story.
 She was the daughter of a professional temple dancer who, in an attempt to give her a respectable existence, married her off to a middle-aged archeologist, Marco (Kishore Sahu).
 However, Marco had no time for her and also forced her to leave dancing.
 On an excavation, they took Raju as their guide and while Marco spent all his time at the excavation site, drinking and whoring, the neglected Rosie tried to commit suicide.
 She was saved by Raju, who encouraged her to leave Marco and lead a life of her own.
 Rosie left Marco and and came to live with Raju.
 Naturally, tongues wagged at their ‘live-in’ relationship and soon Raju was abandoned by all, even his mother.
 Neglecting his own career, Raju groomed Rosie to become a professional dancer.
 Soon, Rosie became the toast of the country as ‘Nalini’, but their personal relationship started to deteriorate when he took to drinking and gambling with their new found wealth.
 When Marco tried to re-enter Rosie’s life, Raju forged Rosie’s signature to keep him away from her.
 However the forgery was discovered and Raju was arrested.
 Though she initially misunderstood him, Rosie met him in jail and promised to wait for him.
 Meanwhile, Raju now has got accustomed to being a holy man, and has helped the village acquire its own school, hospital and postal service.
 One day, he tells the villagers a story his mother had told him of another holy man who had kept a fast for twelve days to bring rain to a parched land.
 And then drought hits the village and the villagers beg him to fast for them…

 Guide is one of the most remarkable films of Indian Cinema and truly a film that was ahead of its times.
 Based on RK Narayan’s novel The Guide, the film is immortalized by Director Vijay Anand’s bold, unconventional strokes; who would have dared to show a man and woman living together outside the sanctity of a marriage way back in the 1960s?
-And that too in a milieu as traditional as that of Hindi cinema which rarely allows nonconformist relationships even today!
+And that too in a milieu as traditional as that of Hindi cinema, which rarely allows nonconformist relationships even today!
 In fact, it is one of the earliest efforts in Indian Cinema to actually show its two leading characters as frail human beings who could make mistakes in life, and yet be unapologetic about it.
-Consequently Dev Anand, who also produced the film, was advised by all and sundry not to touch this project with a bargepole but it speaks volumes of his conviction towards the subject matter that not only did he get a film made on it but a film that remains one of the landmark films of Indian Cinema.
+Consequently, Dev Anand, who also produced the film, was advised by all and sundry not to touch this project with a bargepole but it speaks volumes of his conviction towards the subject matter that not only did he get a film made on it but a film that remains one of the landmark films of Indian Cinema.

 The other highlight of Guide is its phenomenal musical score by SD Burman.
 The film represents perhaps Burman Dada’s greatest work and he is aided tremendously by Shailendra’s lyrics and the flawless rendering of the songs by Mohammed Rafi, Lata Mangeshkar, Kishore Kumar and himself.
 Each and every song be it Aaj Phir Jeene ki Tamanna Hai, Tere Mere Sapne Ab Ek Rang Hai, Din Dhal Jaye, Gaata Rahe Mera Dil, Piya Tose Naina Lage Re, Mujhse Chhal Kiye Ja and Kya Se Kya Ho Gaya (a rare case of two songs back to back), Allah Megh De and Wahan Kaun Hai Tera is perfectly written, composed and sung.
 It is indeed shocking that Burman Dada lost out on the Filmfare Award to Shankar-Jaikishen for their populist score in Suraj (1966), which great as it was, came nowhere near Guide’s scintillating musical score.
 Guide also sees Vijay Anand at his peak and more than reinforces his reputation as Indian Cinema’s premier song picturizer.
-Special mention must be made of Aaj Phir Jeene ki Tamanna Hai (The famous low angle tracking shot of Waheeda dancing along the ledge of the temple continues to amaze one even today) and Tere Mere Sapne which he canned in just 3 shots with complex character and camera movements – truly a great filmmaker at the heights of his craft.
+Special mention must be made of Aaj Phir Jeene ki Tamanna Hai (The famous low angle tracking shot of Waheeda dancing along the ledge continues to amaze one even today as does the shot of moving from mirror to mirror) and Tere Mere Sapne which he canned in just 3 shots with complex character and camera movements – truly a great filmmaker at the heights of his craft.
 The film is brilliantly photographed in Pathe Colour (the English version was filmed in Eastman Colour) by Fali Mistry and processed abroad which has helped the print retain its vibrant colours even today.
 And special mention must be made of Hiralal’s choreography resulting in some of the most famous dance numbers of Hindi films.

 Hindi, Drama, Color